A Positive Place for Children with Diverse Learning Challenges

 A Higher Aim

-From Whytecliff’s inception, the goal has been more ambitious; rather than simply helping a child overcome problems or challenges, we’ve strived to help them engage and develop the strengths to master, and really live and enjoy, a well-lived life.
-Before wellbeing became the ‘it’ thing, it’s been at the very heart of what we do – woven together with education from day one.
+Long before wellbeing became the ‘it’ thing, it was and still is at the very heart of what we do – woven together with education from day one.
 To us, this approach is just common sense, the way that any caring parent would work to help their children grow into their best possible selves.

 A Wider Scope